AdityaNanda/Networks-Gradients-Sampling-Toolbox/README.md

 # Getting started

 Download or clone this repository into your preferred location.
 To download, simply press the _Code_ button and select _Download ZIP_.
-To clone, enter `git clone https://github.com/AdityaNanda/Network-Gradient-Toolbox-NGT` on the command line.
+To clone, enter `git clone https://github.com/AdityaNanda/Networks-Gradients-Sampling-Toolbox` on the command line.

-To add the toolbox to the MATLAB path, use the command `addpath(genpath(path_to_nullspace_network_gradient_toolbox))` or use the _Set path_ button in the _Environment_ section of the _Home_ ribbon, and click _add with subfolders_.
+To add the toolbox to the MATLAB path, use the command `addpath(genpath(path_to_toolbox))` or use the _Set path_ button in the _Environment_ section of the _Home_ ribbon, and click _add with subfolders_.
 Now you can directly access the relevant functions.

 # Demo